 The VZ5 (named in reference to ‘veloz’, the Spanish term for ‘quick’ or ‘fast’) has a limited production run of 7000 vehicles, and is set to be launched in Europe in the final quarter of 2021.

-Closer to home, Cupra has just launched its updated Ateca line.
+Cupra has also just launched its updated Ateca line.
 In June, the two Leons and the Formenter’s pure petrol variant will arrive.
 And a plug-in hybrid Formentor gets here later in the year.
 Cupra’s fully electric el-Born hatch is still to be confirmed.